English

 When is Parks Canada planning on implementing these proposed general regulations?

 Parks Canada is working diligently to develop the proposed regulations in accordance with the rigorous process set out in the Cabinet Directive on Regulation, considering the input that will be received during engagement activities.
-Although there are many elements that could impact the timeline, Parks Canada currently expects that the proposed regulations could be in place by early 2026 in national marine conservation areas that will be fully established under the Canada Marine Conservation Areas Act at that time.
+Although there are many elements that could impact the timeline, Parks Canada currently expects that the proposed regulations could be in place by early 2026 in national marine conservation areas that will be fully established under the Canada National Marine Conservation Areas Act at that time.

 What activities are allowed in a national marine conservation area?